 Bestseller Breakdown: What it Takes to Become a Bestseller and Why it Does(n't) Matter

-Writers dream of plastering the words “Bestselling Author” next to their name on business cards, resumes, books, blog posts, photos, and virtually every other place their moniker appears.
+Writers dream of becoming bestselling authors so they can plaster that phrase next to their name on business cards, resumes, books, blog posts, and photos.
 And they can’t be blamed—that phrase counts for a lot, especially for authors hoping to attract customers with a “national bestseller” banner on their cover.
-But what exactly does it mean to be a bestseller?
+But what exactly does it mean to be a bestselling author?
 And how much does it really matter?

-Books are traditionally considered bestsellers when they meet one of three unofficial requirements: (1) placement on the New York Times bestseller list; (2) placement on the Wall Street Journal bestseller list; or (3) placement on the USA Today bestseller list.
-And, if we’re being frank, the biggest prestige comes in making the illustrious New York Times list.
+Books are traditionally considered bestsellers when they meet one of three unofficial requirements: 1. placement on the New York Times bestseller list; 2. placement on the Wall Street Journal bestseller list; or 3. placement on the USA Today bestseller list.
+And, if we’re being frank, the highest prestige comes from making the illustrious New York Times list.

-So what does it take to get on one of these things?
+So what does it take to get on a bestseller list?
 The number of sold books required to achieve bestseller status is virtually indefinable.
-The numbers necessary are relative to which other books are in the market the same week as yours.
+The necessary sales number is relative to the performance of other books competing in the market the same week.
 Books on the very same bestseller list can have drastically different sales counts.
 In his blog post “Bestseller: How Many Copies Do You Have to Sell to Become a Bestseller?”
 Jeffrey Krames sites a week in August 2010 in which Elizabeth Gilbert’s Eat, Pray, Love topped the lists, selling 140,000 copies.
 The fifth bestselling book that same week sold less than 11,000 copies—a 129,000 difference from the first-place seller.

 In some ways, bestseller status is becoming less relevant in this age of ebooks, apps, and digital downloads.
 Can a free ebook downloaded 100,000 times in a week be considered a bestseller?
 Not according to the New York Times, but it certainly must have been one of the most-read books of the week.
 In the long run, that will matter a lot more.